tnielsen2/pybot/README.md

 # Debugging
 Set the environment variable `DEBUG_ON` to `true` will log debug output for development.

+# Running locally
+This can be run on any platform as long as the tokens are passed.
+`docker run --rm -d --e BOT_TOKEN='changeme' -e USER_TOKEN='changeme' yamtechnology/yit-pybot:latest`

 ## Modules
 #### messages.py
 Contains functions that involve/support sending receiving messages to and from slack.